twiddlingbits/twr-wasm/docs/gettingstarted/compiler-opts.md

 ---

 # Compiling, Linking, and Memory Options
-This section described how to use clang to compile C/C++ code for WebAssembly, and how to link your files into a .wasm module, when using twr-wasm.
+This section described how to use `clang` to compile C/C++ code for WebAssembly, and how to use `wasm-ld` to link your files into a .wasm module, when using twr-wasm.

 twr-wasm lets you use clang directly, without a wrapper.
 This section describes the needed clang compile options and the wasm-ld link options.
 You can also take a look at the [example makefiles](../examples/examples-overview.md).